Downloadable copy of this CV here

 - “The Atrocity Paradigm applied to Environmental Evils,” in Ethics and the Environment, Vol. 9 (1), 2004.

 - “Forgiveness and Evil.”
-Invited contribution to the anthology, The Routledge Handbook of the Philosophy of Evil, edited by Stephen de Wijze and Thomas Nys (Routledge); in production and forthcoming in 2017.
+Invited chapter in the anthology, The Routledge Handbook of the Philosophy of Evil, edited by Stephen de Wijze and Thomas Nys (Routledge); in production and forthcoming in 2018.

 - “‘I don’t want the responsibility:’ The moral implications of avoiding dependency relations with companion animals.”
-Invited contribution to the anthology, Pets and People: Philosophy and Companion Animals, edited by Christine Overall, Oxford University Press, 2017.
+Invited chapter in the anthology, Pets and People: Philosophy and Companion Animals, edited by Christine Overall, Oxford University Press, 2017.

 - “Giving Up, Expecting Hope, and Moral Transformation.”
-Invited contribution to the collection, Reasonable Responses, edited by Catherine Hundleby, University of Windsor: Windsor Studies in Argumentation, 2017.
+Contribution to Open Access collection, Reasonable Responses, invited and edited by Catherine Hundleby, University of Windsor: Windsor Studies in Argumentation, 2017.
+URL: https://windsor.scholarsportal.info/omp/index.php/wsia/catalog/book/14

-- “Doctor’s Orders: Menopause, Weight Change, and Feminism,” Invited contribution, accepted after peer-review for publication in International Journal of Feminist Approaches to Bioethics (IJFAB), Vol. 9, no.2, October 2016.
+- “Doctor’s Orders: Menopause, Weight Change, and Feminism,” Invited narrative contribution, and subsequently anonymously peer-reviewed, International Journal of Feminist Approaches to Bioethics (IJFAB), Vol. 9, no.2, October 2016, special issue co-edited by Samantha Brennan and Tracy Isaacs.
 URL: http://www.utpjournals.press/toc/ijfab/9/2

 - "Receptivity as a Virtue of (Practitioners of) Argumentation," in Mohammed, D., & Lewiński, M. (Eds.), Virtues of Argumentation.
 Proceedings of the 10th International Conference of the Ontario Society for the Study of Argumentation (OSSA), 22-26 May 2013.
 Windsor, ON: OSSA, pp. 1-7.
 URL: http://scholar.uwindsor.ca/ossaarchive/OSSA10/papersandcommentaries/121